 3. Avoids NON-COMPLIANCE

-Failure to comply with Government regulations can result in massive fines, and even imprisonment, if an individual or organisation is found to be complicit in identity fraud.
-Identity document scanners go a long way to protecting a business because the data is there to show that due diligence has been observed.
+Failure to comply with Government regulations can result in fines, and even imprisonment, if an individual or organisation is found to be complicit in identity fraud.
+Identity document scanners go a long way to protecting a business because the data is there to show that due diligence has been followed.
 Not only are there many individual pieces of legislation to comply with, but screening must not interfere with an individual’s right to privacy.
 Identity document verification systems tick all the legislation boxes and it is then up to the company to handle the data in an appropriate manner.

 4. Maintains CONSISTENCY